oVirt/ovirt-site/source/feature/design-for-multiple-storage-domains.html.md

 ### GUI

+#### General Changes

+##### Virtual Machines Tab

+The Virtual Disks tab need to have a Storage Domain column added

+##### Storage Tab

+The Virtual Machines tab need to have some columns removed There needs to be a new tab for Virtual Disks so that users can view which disks are on which domains.

+#### Workflow Changes

 1. Add a VM
 2. Import a VM
-3. Hibernate VM
-4. Add Disk to VM
+3. Add Disk to VM
-5. Import VM Template
+4. Import VM Template
-6. Create Snapshot
+5. Create Snapshot
-7. Move Disk
+6. Move Disk
-8. Create VM from Template
+7. Create VM from Template

 ### REST Design (Modeling)